Krnsand/pp4-restaurants/README.md

 ### Structure of the app

-The app is designed to have be easily navigated, highly accessable from every page, as well as with a strong focus on the booking functionality.
+The app is designed to be easily navigated, highly accessable from every page, as well as with a strong focus on the booking functionality.
 All pages include the booking button when the user is logged in.
 The home page specifically features a booking button right on top, as well as one right in the middle of the welcome image so it is easy to book whener the user feels inclined.

 ### Logic/Database Diagram